marmelab/react-admin/docs/Translation.md

 export default App;
 ```

-**Tip**: `resolveBrowserLocale` returns the main locale string ('en', 'fr', etc.), if you use a locale with a region (e.g. 'en-US', 'en-GB'), you must pass { fullLocale:`true` } as a second argument to `resolveBrowserLocale` in orther to obtain the full locale string.
+**Tip**: `resolveBrowserLocale` returns the main locale string ('en', 'fr', etc.), if you use a locale with a region (e.g. 'en-US', 'en-GB'), you must pass { fullLocale:`true` } as a second argument to `resolveBrowserLocale` in order to obtain the full locale string.

 ```jsx
 const i18nProvider = polyglotI18nProvider(